aSetback/GoodBot/README.md

 +set Player class role
   Manually set a player's class and role.
 Valid roles are DPS, Tank, Healer, Caster.

++reservehistory character
+  Returns a complete history of all items this player has reserved.
 ```

 ## Raid Sign-up Commands